sdam-au/sddk_py/README.md

 * 0.0.6 - first functional configuration
 * 0.0.7 - configuration of individual session by default
 * 0.0.8 - shared folders reading&writing for ordinary users finally functional
+* 0.1.1 - added shared folder owner argument to the main configuration function; migration from test.pypi to real pypi